Comprehensive Samsung QN85C TV Review and TV Comparisons

 Samsung’s affordable Neo QLED range, known as the QN85C, introduces mini-LED backlighting at a more accessible price point.
-Although it doesn’t match the impressive brightness and glare-resistant screens of its higher-tier Samsung Neo QLED counterparts, the QN85C series excels in gaming and movie-watching.
-When assessing its value in a competitive budget mini-LED landscape, it presents a compelling choice due to its enticing design and robust feature set.
+The QN85C series doesn’t match the impressive brightness or glare-resistant screens of its higher-tier Samsung Neo QLED counterparts.
+However, it excels in gaming and movie-watching.
+In a competitive budget mini-LED landscape, it presents a compelling choice.
+This is due to its enticing design and robust feature set.

 Advantages: